 It is no coincidence, then, that legislative elections are used in just two states.
 Instead of existing as co-equal branches of government, where the judiciary serves as check on legislative power, South Carolina judges have become dominated by their employer.
 This isn’t just our position.
 The influential political theorist, Montesquieu, wrote in The Spirit of Laws (1748):

 “There is no liberty, if the power of judging be not separated from the legislative and executive powers.
 Were it joined with the legislative, the life and liberty of the subject would be exposed to arbitrary control, for the judge would then be the legislator …”

 This is not to suggest that the other branches don’t have a role in the selection process – that is unavoidable if judges are to be spared from chaos of popular elections.
 While understandably tempting, judges must be concerned first with the law, not campaigns, fundraising and the shifting needs of voters.

 For these reasons, reforming South Carolina’s judicial selection process is top among our recently published Eight Reforms.
 Judges should be nominated by the governor with Senate confirmation, similar to the federal model.
-The JMSC should be abolished.
-No lawmaker, other than the senators voting to approve or reject the governor’s nominee, should have direct control over the selection process.
+If the JMSC is to continue, it should exist only to review candidate qualifications and no lawmakers should serve on the commission.
 These changes would dramatically limit the legislative influence on our courts and ensure a more independent judiciary.

 Changing the selection process would require amending the state Constitution, which takes a two-thirds vote by each chamber, then approval by a majority of voters.
 The approved amendment must also be ratified by both chambers.
 If anything, these hurdles only highlight the need for this process to begin sooner rather than later.
 Fortunately, the selection of powerful local magistrate judges – controlled primarily by small groups of state senators – can be fixed by simply changing state law.